Gertrud Natzler: Later life and legacy

 Gertrud Natzler died of cancer on 3 June 1971, leaving behind hundreds of unfinished pieces.
-Otto abandoned his work for over a year after her death, but as soon as he was able to, he began the process of firing and glazing them.
+Otto abandoned his work for over a year after her death, but encouraged by his third wife, Gail Reynolds, he began the process of firing and glazing around ten a year, "extending their collaboration for over 22 years past her death."
 These pieces continued to garner new and retrospective exhibitions.
 Among the prominent museums to hold retrospectives of the Natzlers' work were the Renwick Gallery in Washington, D.C.
 (1973), the Craft and Folk Art Museum in Los Angeles (1977), and the American Craft Museum in New York (1993).
 In 1994, two exhibitions of her work were held in Vienna, one at the Historical Museum of the City of Vienna, and one at the Jewish Museum Vienna.
 Their work is also held in the permanent collections of the Nelson-Atkins Museum of Art, the Seattle Art Museum, the University of Michigan Museum of Art, the Cooper Hewitt, and the Museum of Modern Art.

 In 2001, Gertrud was posthumously awarded the Gold Medal for Consummate Craftsmanship of the American Craft Council together with her husband.
 Otto also eventually started a career as a solo artist, that lasted nearly until his death in 2007.
+Natzler's work was included in the Baltimore Museum of Art's 2020 exhibit Free Form: 20th-Century Studio Craft which focused on "American women in the applied arts."

 The Natzler's pieces Vase, 1965 and Bowl, 1968 were acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.